 If you want a very similar cable with some additional nice features, it’s also worth your time to check out our Spectraflex Vintage Series review.
 When comparing the Spectraflex Original versus the Spectraflex Vintage, the main difference is that the Vintage has gold plated connectors.

 When ordering through Spectraflex’s website, these cables are a bit expensive.
-The 1 foot option (which is far too short to play with) will typically cost around $25, while the 50 foot option is about $96.
 Obviously, one should be able to find these cables for much cheaper places like Amazon.com or in the used market, though naturally this will also limit the options in style and length available.

 The price of these cables is rather high, but seeing as they are so high quality and carry a well recognized name brand, one could still consider these cables as having a decent value.
 Overall, if you’re looking for a rugged, long-lasting, and great looking cable, there aren’t too many better options on the market than the Spectraflex Original Series.